 As temperatures rise and the weather becomes more pleasant, the great outdoors beckons.
 What better way to celebrate Canada’s natural splendour than by putting on your boots, filling your water bottle and going for a hike?
-Each of the country’s 13 provinces and territories offers spectacular hikes: some easy enough for couch potatoes; some for the more experienced hiker.
-We’ve rounded up the best hiking trails across every province in 2020 and added a few bonus ones too.
+Each of this land’s 13 provinces and territories offers spectacular hikes: some easy enough for couch potatoes, and some for the more experienced hiker.
+We’ve rounded up the best hiking trails across every province in 2022 — and added a few bonus ones too.

 British Columbia: Stanley Park Seawall Trail, Vancouver